Relayium vs croc: encrypted file transfer from the terminal

 Yes.
 Relayium's server ships as a Docker image (docker compose up -d --build), and you can point the CLI's send/receive at your own instance with --server https://your-domain — the same spirit as running your own croc relay.

-Install the free Relayium CLI and try push, sync or send — no account, and just as quick to start as croc.
+Install the free Relayium CLI and try push, sync or send — free, and just as quick to start as croc.

 Get the CLI